-The model-free approach requires only 1-Hz wind speed measurements as input and estimates 1-Hz available power as output.
+The model-free approach requires only 1-Hz wind speed measurements as the input and generates 1-Hz available power estimation as the output.
 The neural network is trained, tested and validated using the DTU 10MW reference wind turbine HAWC2 model under realistic atmospheric conditions.
-The unsteady patterns in the turbulent flow are represented via Long Short-Term Memory (LSTM) neurons which are trained during a period of normal operation.
 The adaptability of the network to changing inflow conditions is ensured via transfer learning, where the last LSTM layer is updated using new measurements.
-It is seen that the sensitivity of the networks to changing wind speed is much higher than that of turbulence, and the updates are to be implemented solely based on the altering inflow velocity.
-The validation of the trained LSTM networks on time series with 7, 9 and 11 m/s mean wind speeds demonstrates high accuracy (less than 1% bias) and capability of transfer-learning online.
-Including highly turbulent inflow cases, the networks have shown to comply with the most recent grid codes, which require the quality of the available power estimations to be evaluated with high accuracy (less than 3.3% standard deviation of the error around zero-bias) at 1-min intervals.
+It is seen that the sensitivity of the

+10 networks to changing wind speed is much higher than that of turbulence, and the updates are to be implemented solely based on the altering inflow velocity.
+The validation of the trained LSTM networks on time series with 7, 9 and 11 m/s mean wind speeds demonstrates high accuracy (less than 1% bias) and capability of transfer-learning.
+Including highly turbulent inflow cases, the networks have shown to easily comply with the most recent grid codes, which require the quality of the available power estimations to be evaluated with high accuracy (less than 3.3% standard deviation of the error) at 1-min intervals.